Skip to main content

 Education & Training

-We know that education is integral to development and opportunity.
+We know that education and training are an important pathway to improved opportunities and wellbeing.
 We're here to help.

 Our Education and Training Services

-At St Vincent de Paul QLD, we offer education and employment pathways to people who have experienced disadvantages and are seeking support in their re-entry to training and work.
-We provide opportunities to help you build your skills and become independent despite life's challenges.
+At St Vincent de Paul QLD, we provide education and employment pathways to people overcoming challenges in their re-entry to the community, learning and work.

 Our Education and Training Services